idvorkin/idvorkin.github.io/_d/on-being-mortal.md

 Bad news, you're dying.
 Good news, so is everyone else.
 If we didn't there we'd run out of resources, and our kids would really suffer.
 Bad news our health care system is optimized for keeping you alive, not for maximizing the enjoyable time you have on this earth.
 Good news, knowing is half the battle - armed with this knowledge you can decide how you want to die, which is ultitely how you want to live.

-.
-Your goal isn't to live forever, it's compressed morbidity

-This is my summary of [on being mortal](https://www.amazon.com/Being-Mortal-Medicine-What-Matters-ebook/dp/B00JCW0BCY)
+This is my summary of [on being mortal](https://www.amazon.com/Being-Mortal-Medicine-What-Matters-ebook/dp/B00JCW0BCY) by Atul Gawande, also author of the Checklist manifesto.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->